vuw-research-computing/raapoi-docs/docs/external/cloud_providers.md

 srun --pty bash
 ```

-Now, follow similar steps as above starting from _Personal device setup_
+!!! tip
+    Request more time for the interactive session, if you are wanting to transfer huge amount of data.
+    `srun --time=0-05:00:00 --pty bash`

+Once you are on a compute node, please follow the steps starting from _[globusconnectpersonal setup](/raapoi-docs/external_providers/#globusconnectpersonal-setup)_ as above

 ```bash
 globusconnectpersonal -start &
 ```

+!!! tip "Changing default directory to put your data?"

+    `echo "/new/path/address/,0,1" > /nfs/home/$USER/.globusonline/lta/config-paths`

+    Here, the `/new/path/address` will be the path of your choice, e.g., `/nfs/scratch/$USER/`

-This should now makes our two points of data transfer accessible from _Globus_ website.
+This should now makes our two _**endpoints**_ of data transfer accessible from the _Globus_ website.

 ##### Globus File Manager